 Located at 52 – 88 Great Western Highway, Medlow Bath.

 We love Blackheath.
-In fact, we loved it so much, we moved here!
-It has so much to offer and I am so happy that we picked this village to be our new home.
+In fact, we loved it so much; we moved here!
+It has so much to offer, and I am glad that we picked this village to be our new home.

 Blackheath has cafes, interesting shops, art galleries, a great deli, plus so much more.
 You can read my post – Loving Blackheath and find out everything we love about it.

 And of course, at the end of Govetts Leap Road is Govetts Leap Lookout.
-My favourite lookout in the Blue Mountains.
+It is my favourite lookout in the Blue Mountains.
 Win!

 Govetts Leap Lookout